vrajshah5104/BookMyShow-Clone/README.md

 # Headless UI
 Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS. npm install @headlessui/react
+It can be used in ReactJs as well as ViewJs, but not in AngularJs.
+Unlike Bootstrap, In Tailwind we don't get pop-up windows, soo we use this UI.
+In Headless UI, go to Dailog(Modal) and copy the entire 'transition' tag from the code and use it for the PaymentModal Component.

 # React Icons
 Just like font-awesome icons, react also has its own icons